bitcoin-wallet-api/spec/spec.md

 In some contexts this API may be of a no value.
 E.g. if the secure storage of an identifying public key may also be used for storing actual keys that user is supposed to use within the App.
 But in server-client Apps where server keeps the key and client authorizes transactions, this API is useful.

+**Diffie-Hellman API:**

+    bitcoin:?req-dh=<base58check pubkey to multiply>&i=<key index>&id=<base58check compressed pubkey>&t=<timestamp>&return=<url where to return the signature>[&message=...]&sig=<signature>

+Instead of signing a hash, multiplies a given public key by a derived private key and returns the resulting public key.

 Bitcoin JS API
 --------------

 TODO: write up on JS functions, structures and callbacks for each of the APIs.

+Note 1: Wallet must return a list of signatures, but JS API should put them automatically in user's transaction.
+So the app may simply trust the transaction but not trust the wallet.

+Note 2: Key API should support 3 functions: pubkey request for a given index, ECDSA signature for a given hash and DH pubkey for a given pubkey.